esell/azure-stages/stage2/README.md

 `cd templates/mysql`

-`az group deployment create --resource-group pastemaster --template-file mysql.json --parameters mysql-params.json`
+`az group deployment create --resource-group pastemaster --template-file mysql.json --parameters mysql-params.json --query "properties.outputs.mysqlhostname.value"`

-You should have a shiny new `mysql1-paas` resource in your resource group now.
+In order to avoid naming conflicts, we generated a random host name for the MySQL resource.
+When the above command completes successfully, the output will be your new host name.

+Now take note of this value as we'll be using it later.

 We're not quite done yet though, we need to tell our new MySQL PaaS resource to only accept traffic from the `pm-app-subnet` subnet that we configured previously:

-`az mysql server vnet-rule create -n app-subnet-rule -g pastemaster -s mysql1-paas --vnet-name pm-vnet --subnet pm-app-subnet`
+`az mysql server vnet-rule create -n app-subnet-rule -g pastemaster -s YOUR_HOST_NAME_FROM_ABOVE --vnet-name pm-vnet --subnet pm-app-subnet`

 # Re-deploy Our App